Deborah Hay: Judson Memorial Church

-Hay moved to Downtown Manhattan in the 1960s, where she trained with Merce Cunningham and Mia Slavenska.
+In the 1960s, Hay moved to Downtown Manhattan, where she trained with Merce Cunningham and Mia Slavenska.
 She became part of the collective of dancers, composers, and visual artists who performed happenings and minimalist dance performances at the Judson Memorial Church and became known as the Judson Dance Theater.
 Hay regularly collaborated with Steve Paxton, Robert Rauschenberg and her husband Alex Hay on choreographic methods.
 She and these experimentalists rejected the confines of modern dance practice and theory and helped invent the precepts of postmodern dance within the context of intermedia and minimalism.

 Bell Labs

-In October 1966 Hay (along with other artists) worked with Bell Labs computer experts in collaborative performances that led to 9 Evenings: Theatre and Engineering.
+In October 1966, Hay (along with other artists) worked with Bell Labs computer experts in collaborative performances that led to 9 Evenings: Theatre and Engineering.
 This Bell Lab collaboration also led to the creation of a seminal piece of computer art that involved Hay: Ken Knowlton and Leon Harmon's "Studies in Perception #1".
 It is an image of Hay, reclining nude, that used typographic symbols for halftone densities to portray her body.
-This image of Hay was printed in The New York Times on 11 October 1967, and exhibited at one of the earliest computer art exhibitions, The Machine as Seen at the End of the Mechanical Age, held at the Museum of Modern Art in New York City from November 25, 1968, through February 9, 1969.
+This image of Hay was printed in The New York Times on October 11, 1967, and exhibited at one of the earliest computer art exhibitions, The Machine as Seen at the End of the Mechanical Age, held at the Museum of Modern Art in New York City from November 25, 1968, through February 9, 1969.

 1970s–1980s

-In 1970 Hay left New York City to live in northern Vermont where she created ten Circle Dances that were performed on ten consecutive nights.
+In 1970, Hay left New York City to live in northern Vermont where she created ten Circle Dances that were performed on ten consecutive nights.
 No audience was present.
 In Vermont, Hay began her reflection about her choreographic method: the making of contemporary dance and how such dance ideas can be presented and preserved.

 Her first book from 1975, Moving Through the Universe in Bare Feet (Ohio University Press), explains Hay's resulting memory/concept mode of choreographic creation/recording.
 In it, Hay emphasizes conceptual art narratives underlining the minimal choreographic process of her dance creation.

-In 1976 Hay moved from Vermont to Austin, Texas, where she began developing a set of choreographic practices she called playing awake.
+In 1976, Hay moved from Vermont to Austin, Texas, where she began developing a set of choreographic practices she called playing awake.
 This choreographic method engaged with the movement of untrained performers.
 While developing the choreography for these dances, Hay instituted untrained group workshops in Austin and New York City.
 These workshops culminated in public performances in 1977 and thereafter.
 From these untrained group workshops, Hay, throughout the 1980s, created choreography for both trained and untrained groups while also making solo dances that used her signature Noh-inspired slow style.
-In the 1980s her choreographic style began to take on characteristics of Tai chi-like slow flows.
+In the 1980s, her choreographic style began to take on characteristics of Tai chi-like slow flows.